-DEVELOPME NT APPLICATION R EQUIREMENTS Plan / Document When Required Information Subdivision / Strata Plan All development applications proposing to torrens subdivide or strata subdivide land.
+DEVELOPMENT APPLICATION REQUIREMENTS Plan / Document When Required Information Subdivision / Strata Plan All development applications proposing to torrens subdivide or strata subdivide land.
 The Plan is to include: Existing and proposed subdivision boundaries; The number of lots; Any easements or encumbrances; Lot areas in square metres; Lot and deposited plan numbers; and Proposed common property and private property for strata plans.
 Statement of Environmental Effects (SEE) All development applications.
 An SEE outlines the proposal and addresses all issues for consideration and assessment.
-The SEE must outline: The details of the proposal; The suitability of the site for the proposed development; Explain how the proposal has resolved the relevant matters contained within Section 4.15 of the EP&A Act 1979; Compliance with any relevant Environmental Planning Instruments including SEPPs, and the WLEP2012 and WDCP2022; Where any relevant controls are not satisfied justification for the non-compliance must be provided; The likely environmental impacts of the development on the natural and built environment; The steps to be taken to protect the environment or to lessen the expected harm to the environment; Any likely social or economic impacts from the development; If the non-compliance relates to a development standard in WLEP 2012 (e.g. Lot size, building height and floor space ratio), a statement addressing Clause 4.6 of the WLEP2012 must be provided for consideration; If Chapter 2 Part 2 Division 1 or 2 of the Housing SEPP 2021 applies, the name of the registered community housing provider who will likely manage the development; The existing and proposed bedroom and unit numbers for boarding house and residential flat building development.
+The SEE must outline: The details of the proposal; The suitability of the site for the proposed development; Explain how the proposal has resolved the relevant matters contained within Section 4.15 of the EP&A Act 1979; Compliance with any relevant Environmental Planning Instruments including SEPPs, and the WLEP2012 and WDCP2012; Where any relevant controls are not satisfied justification for the non-compliance must be provided; The likely environmental impacts of the development on the natural and built environment; The steps to be taken to protect the environment or to lessen the expected harm to the environment; Any likely social or economic impacts from the development; If the non-compliance relates to a development standard in WLEP 2012 (e.g. Lot size, building height and floor space ratio), a statement addressing Clause 4.6 of the WLEP2012 must be provided for consideration.
 Cost Report All development applications Costs <\$500,000, a detailed cost report is required prepared by a suitably qualified person.
 For development costs ≥ \$500,000, a Registered Quantity Surveyor's detailed cost report is required.
 Council reserves the right to verify the accuracy of any cost report and may adjust DA Application Fees and Development Contributions accordingly.
-BASIX Certificate As required by State Environmental Planning Policy (BASIX Certification is to be submitted to ensure the development satisfies suitability targets prescribed by the NSW Government.
-Sustainability Index) 2007.
+BASIX Certificate As required by State Environmental Planning Policy (BASIX Sustainability Index) 2007.
+Certification is to be submitted to ensure the development satisfies suitability targets prescribed by the NSW Government.
 Site, floor elevation and landscape plans must identify BASIX commitments.
 If a swimming pool is proposed, the BASIX pool requirements must be shown on the plans.
 See: basix.nsw.gov.au